What Is Men’s Executive Coaching — and Why Does It Matter?

 A Personal Intensive

-For the adventurous man — or maybe for the man who does not want to wait – we offer the Body of Work personal Intensive.
+For the adventurous man, or maybe for the man who does not want to wait, we offer the Body of Work personal Intensive.

-What does “coaching for men” actually mean — and how is it different from “therapy” or “self-help”?
+What does “coaching for men” actually mean — and how is it different from therapy or self-help?

 Coaching for men has really grown in the last 10 years.
 It often seems like every other guy is a men’s coach.
 So let me bring some clarity to the field.

-To start with, coaching for men is not just diagnosing or guiding from the outside or giving self-help platitudes.
-Our work with MELD and what we teach men, the core of it is to take men deeper into their experience.
-What we’ve learned and now the research is supporting is when we can connect to places in us that we’ve had to be disconnected from because of stress, trauma, the culture, we’re actually connecting to hidden or latent resources.
 My goal is to assist men in connecting to these resources so they have a lot more to work with for their emotional well-being, for their connection with other people, for their leadership, and just feeling like their life is more fulfilling.
-One of the side benefits that men report is when they are connecting to these resources, they just have more presence without any effort.
-They’re more relaxed, but at the same time feeling more powerful.
-They’re not just thinking differently, they’re actually being and doing differently, that is much more aligned with who they really want to be.
+One of the side benefits men report is that when they connect to these resources, they just have more presence without any effort.
+They’re more relaxed, but at the same time, feeling more powerful.
+They’re not just thinking differently; they’re actually being and doing differently, which is much more aligned with who they really want to be.
 All that becomes a self-fulfilling prophecy or a self-perpetuating cycle.

 I guess you could say that in a broad sense, almost any guy who wanted to change could benefit from coaching.
 Now the men that I’ve attracted over the years and received a lot of benefit are men who are often successful in their career or are on the road to being successful, but aren’t satisfied at home, or they want to improve their leadership or their success at work.
 They realize that investing in themselves will produce the best ROI.